 One year he planted a quarter acre of sweet peas in the potato field.
 They could be seen from the highway and everyone really admired them.
 Many times people would stop and ask if they could buy some.
 He would tell them, “No, they are not for sale, but if you’d like I will give you a bouquet”, which he did.

 They were in full bloom when Blenda, Ernie, and Ernie’s brother Johnny came for a visit.
-Together, they picked armfuls of sweet peas and loaded them on Brother Marion’s truck on top of the produce he was taking to Bountiful.
+Together, they picked armfuls of sweet peas and loaded them on Marion Brown’s truck on top of the produce he was taking to Bountiful.
 Johnny rode in the back of the truck to protect the flowers.
 They were going to give them to the women of the Co-op.
 When the women got the flowers, they were thrilled.

 Bill and Beulah’s house in Kimball was a resting place for many traveling between Bountiful and Marion Brown’s dry farm near Tetonia, Idaho.
-Brother Marion and others would always stop and spend the night when making the trip.
+Marion and others would always stop and spend the night when making the trip.
 Cars traveled at around 25-30 miles an hour then, so the trip was a long one.
 Beulah would cook a nice meal and they would have homemade ice cream.
 The kids thought it was a treat to sleep on the floor so the company could have the beds.

 As the 30’s ended and the 40’s began, there were rumors of war in Europe.
 On December 7, 1941, the United States was drawn in to World War II.
 The families were faced with more hardships.
 There were gas rationing and food coupons.
 Many commodities were hard to get and money was scarce.
 Tires were almost impossible to get.
 Many young men were drafted into the army.
 However, the family had more troubles at home.